amannirala13/PhoneEditText-Android/README.md

 # PhoneEditText-Android

-Phone Edit Text makes it easy for you to handeling country codes in Phone number fields of your android application.
+PhoneEditText makes it easy for you to handeling country codes in Phone number fields of your android application.
-Phone Edit Text identifies your country and sets its respective dial code automatically.
+PhoneEditText identifies your country and sets its respective dial code automatically.

 ![](demo.gif)